William Barber (engraver)

-William Barber (May 2, 1807 – August 31, 1879) was the fifth Chief Engraver of the United States Mint from 1869 until his death.
+William Barber (May 2, 1807 – August 31, 1879) was Chief Engraver of the United States Mint from 1869 until his death in 1879.
 He succeeded James B. Longacre in the position.

 Biography

 Mr. Barber was born in London, England on May 2, 1807.
 He learned his profession from his father, John Barber, and was employed on silver plate work, after his emigration to the United States.

 He resided in Boston for 10 years and was variously employed in his line of work.
 His skill in this way came to the knowledge of Mr. Longacre, then Engraver of the Mint, and he secured his services as an assistant in 1865.
 On January 20, 1869, upon the death of Mr. Longacre, he was appointed by President Andrew Johnson as his successor, and continued in that position for the rest of his life.
 He fell ill in Atlantic City in the second half of August, 1879, and died at home on Ellsworth Street in Philadelphia on August 31.
 Besides much original work on pattern coins, he also produced over 40 medals, public and private, the work on all of them very creditable.